xbhatnag/Dolores/backend/analysis_prompt.md

 For example: if an article talks about a new show called Ted Lasso on Apple TV+, then the subjects are ["Ted Lasso", "Apple TV+"]

-# Is the article time-sensitive?
+# Is this a article that makes the reader unhappy?

+In addition to subjects that would make most people unhappy, the following subjects specifically make the reader unhappy:
+* The current US government under Donald Trump
+* AI causing harm and replacing humans
+* Elon Musk and his companies

-Return `true` if the article is time-sensitive.
-Return `false` if the article is evergreen.
+Return `true` if the article is likely to make the reader unhappy.
+Return `false` otherwise.

-An article is time-sensitive if it reports on a current event occurring in the world.

-Here are the kinds of articles that are time-sensitive:
+# Is this
 * Relations between countries (partnerships, war)
 * Company/organization updates (product announcements, mergers, acquisitions, personnel changes)
 * Government updates (new departments, new projects)